Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-personal moral inventory https://domprice.me/personal-moral-inventory/ perverse incentive https://en.wikipedia.org/wiki/Perverse_incentive Peter principle = people in a hierarchy tend to rise to "a level of respective incompetence" https://en.wikipedia.org/wiki/Peter_principle picture the success
+personal moral inventory https://domprice.me/personal-moral-inventory/ perverse incentive https://en.wikipedia.org/wiki/Perverse_incentive Peter principle = people in a hierarchy tend to rise to "a level of respective incompetence" https://en.wikipedia.org/wiki/Peter_principle phenomenology (physics) = branch of theoretical physics in which physicists construct realistic models of nature from more abstract theoretical ideas https://en.wikipedia.org/wiki/Phenomenology_(physics) picture the success
 Planck’s Principle: Science doesn’t progress because people change their views.
 Rather, each new generation of scientists has different views.
 As old generations pass away, new ideas are accepted and the scientific consensus changes. porn